Fiat 500L: Marketing

-For the USA introduction of the 500L, Fiat launched a commercial created by the Doner Company filmed in Old Salem, North Carolina and starring Bryce Pinkham.
+For the U.S. introduction of the 500L, Fiat launched a commercial created by the Doner Company filmed in Old Salem, North Carolina and starring Bryce Pinkham.
 Titled "Italian Invasion," the ad showed Paul Revere noticing an Italian rather than British Invasion.

 For the 2013 launch of the 500L Trekking, Fiat broadcast a commercial by the agency Leo Burnett promoting its suitability for everyday adventuring.

 Fiat 500L models were used in 2014 Sochi Winter Olympics by the Italian team.

 FCA donated eight dark grey 500Ls for Pope Francis's 2015 visit to the United States, two of which the Pope rode in.
 After serving the Pope, the cars were donated to organizations involved in the Pope's visit, including the Archdioceses of Washington, Philadelphia, and New York.

 Discontinuation

-7-seat 500L Wagon was discontinued in 2021.
-It exited some major export markets some years before (United Kingdom mid-2018, France late 2019).
+The 7-seat 500L was discontinued in 2021.
+It exited some major export markets some years before (United Kingdom in mid-2018, France in late 2019).